Rules are subject to change at any time | Last Updated : 27/01/2019

 - The player in medical custody has the right to be escorted to a safe location or hospital by the medic.

 - Medics may not be threatened to discharge a player from medical custody.

 - Before the player can be robbed or arrested the medic must first clear them of any injury's even if this means being taken back to the hospital.

 - 4.6 Hostility Towards Medics – Medics may not be robbed, killed or taken hostage for any reason.
 Medic’s are also not permitted to rob, kill or take any hostages.
 You can threaten a medic to leave an area and if they do not they are breaching rule 2.7.

-- 4.7 Illegal/Legal Activity - AMS and Police members are not permitted to do any illegal or legal runs whilst on duty.
+- 4.7 Illegal/Legal Activity - NHS and APC members are not permitted to do any illegal activity's, illegal or legal runs whilst on duty.

 - 4.8 Single Officer - If there is only a single officer online they may not be robbed or taken hostage.